UCObservatories/lick_searchable_archive/frontend/doc/how_to_use.rst

 at the top right of the archive page.

 This will navigate to the login page which will prompt for a username and password.
-The account system is the same as used in the UCO scheduling software.
-(TODO Link to this page) However, unlike in the scheduling software the user name is your e-mail address.
+The account system is the same as used in the previous lick archive website.
+It shares the same password but uses your e-mail address as the username.

 .. image:: images/login.png
    :width: 1100 px